srabonty-mazumder/security/threadModel.md

 •	Finally challenge lack of communication.
 Without proper communication among the security team, development team, and other stakeholders, the threat model can be incomplete or misdirected.

+#  a) Security hygiene:
+### What basic security practices should everyone follow?
+To protect ourselves from unwanted accidents or hazards everyone should follow some basic security practices for example for daily life in winter time in Finland everyone should ware good winter clothes, a cap, and a boot to protect themselves from extreme cold weather.
+In this way, it’s very important to follow basic security practices to protect our personal information and digital devices from various threats like hacking, data breaches, and identity theft.
+Some basic security practices that everyone should practice are listed below:
+•	Use strong and unique passwords in our email and social media accounts.
+•	To ensure extra protection of our device, mobile, and different accounts we could use Multi-Factor Authentication (MFA).
+•	Regularly update operating systems, applications, and device to fix security vulnerabilities
+•	Use biometrics lock such as face or fingerprint in our device to prevent device hacks or other security hazard.
+•	Regularly back up important file to cloud or one drive service.
+•	Avoid visiting suspicious (scam page) website from devices and enable device auto- fill-up password.
+•	for sensitive files, emails, and communications operate encryption to protect against unauthorized access.
+•	More conscious to use public Wifi network unless using a Virtual Private Network (VPN).
+•	More conscious to share email password, bank info and ID info through social media or email.
+### Security practices companies should follow:
+When it comes to a company perspective hygienic security practices are more important and every company or average Joe should practices this.
+Some basic security practices that company should practice are listed below:
+•	Maintain strong and complex password policy and regular bae change of that.
+•	To reduce risk, unauthorized access and hack company should enable Multi-Factor Authentication (MFA).
+•	Apply automated patch management systems to ensure that all devices and software are up to date across the organization.
+•	Every company should maintain automated and encrypted backups with regular testing to recover any accidental situation.
+•	Giving employee regular training regarding security issue, educated them regarding different scam and threat issue.
+•	Apply various monitoring tools as well security Operations Center (SOC)  to identify and action to potential threats in real-time.
+•	Regularly conduct security audit and penetration testing to identify and possible action to prevent potential vulnerability.
+•	Encrypt sensitive data both rest and in transit among all employees device and communication channel.
+•	Use antivirus, firewall and intrusion detection system to all devices of the company.
+•	Overall company should have a clear plan and procedure to respond any data breaches, ransomware attacks, and other incidents.